ronakupadhyaya/Horizons-week-05/day1/homazon/README.md

 #### Checkpoint

-You should now be able to log in, add your shipping info, be taken to a page with all of the products, click and view product details, add the product to your cart, and view/edit your cart. [see](https://docs.google.com/presentation/d/1SPSF6WFG3i7gtIwgQY2ZcuvqI8HJXfera8dbDRdrUQE/edit#slide=id.g1f8499baa2_0_261)
+You should now be able to log in, be taken to a page with all of the products, click and view product details, add the product to your cart, and view/edit your cart. [see](https://docs.google.com/presentation/d/1SPSF6WFG3i7gtIwgQY2ZcuvqI8HJXfera8dbDRdrUQE/edit#slide=id.g1f8499baa2_0_261)